-VI-E. Other than kickboards and devices sewn into bathing suits, no life preservers, water wings, or floatation devices may be used in the main pool.
-(This rule does not prohibit instructional devices used in conjunction with training under the direction of a qualified pool attendant.)
+VI-E. Other than kickboards, no life preservers, water wings, or floatation devices may be used in the main pool.
+This rule does not prohibit instructional devices used in conjunction with training under the direction of a qualified pool attendant.

 VI-F. Running, pushing, wrestling, ball playing, dunking, splashing, or causing undue disturbance in or about the pool area are not permitted.
 At the discretion of the Pool Manager, members can play with rings or other play equipment.

 VI-G. Persons having any infectious or communicable diseases, sores or inflamed eyes, colds, nasal or ear discharges, excessive sunburn, or open sores are not permitted to use the pool.